-The Principal and governors have ultimate responsibility to ensure that appropriate online safety policy and practice is embedded and monitored.
-The named online safety lead in this school is Maxine Goodes (Vice Principal, Designated Safeguarding Lead) All breaches of this policy must be reported to Maxine Goodes.
+The principal and governors have ultimate responsibility to ensure that appropriate online safety policy and practice is embedded and monitored.
+The named online safety lead in this school is Maxine Goodes

-All breaches of this policy that may have put a child at risk must also be reported to the DSL, Maxine Goodes,
+All breaches of this policy must be reported to the Online Safety Lead.All breaches of this policy that may have put a child at risk must also be reported to the DSL (Designated Safeguarding Lead), the Online Safety Lead.

-Organisations that are renting space from the school and are a totally separate organisation should have and follow their own online safety policy and acceptable use agreements.
-However, if the organisation has any access to the schools' password protected network /or equipment then they must adhere to the school's online safety procedures and acceptable use agreements.
+Organisations that are renting space from the school and are a separate organisation should have and follow their own online safety policy and acceptable use agreements.
+However, if the organisation has any access to the school network, cloud-based services and/or equipment then they must adhere to the school's online safety procedures and acceptable use agreements.

-If the organisation is operating in school time or when students are on site in the care of the school, then the safeguarding of students is paramount and the organisation must adhere to the school's online safety procedures and acceptable use agreements.
+If the organisation is operating in school time or when students are on site in the care of the school, then the safeguarding of students is paramount, and the organisation must adhere to the school's online safety procedures and acceptable use agreements.